Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Known Bugs

-- The only bug I know is when I open the hamburger menu aspecially on a small screen and its not completly visible, a user cant scroll down to go to tools and sometimes only contact page.
-This is because I made the header fixed to make it eaeier for users when wanting to switch pages.
-I tried to put the buttons closer to each other and at least on my laptop (developer tools) it looked fine until I opended it on my phone in landschape mode.
+- The only bug I know is when I open the hamburger menu especially on a small screen and its not completely visible, a user can't scroll down to go to tools and sometimes only contact page.
+This is because I made the header fixed to make it easier for users when wanting to switch pages.
+I tried to put the buttons closer to each other and at least on my laptop (developer tools) it looked fine until I opened it on my phone in landscape mode.

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/bugs(developer).png" width="100%">

-- Image above is landschape mode for mobile in developer options.
+- Image above is landscape mode for mobile in developer options.

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/bugs(mobile).jpeg" width="100%">

-- Image above is a screenshot from my phone in landschape mode.
+- Image above is a screen shot from my phone in landscape mode.

 ## Deployment